 Upcoming LG phones

 As noted earlier, the LG V30S ThinQ is not actually a new phone, but a revised V30.
-As such, LG is still expected to unveil the successors to the LG G6 and V30 at some point this year and based on the rumors, leaks, and speculations, there’s something to look forward to.
+As such, LG is still expected to unveil the successor to the LG V30 at some point this year and based on the rumors, leaks, and speculations, there’s something to look forward to.